 - Does Tennessee Have a Wrongful Death Damages Cap?

 - What Happens in a Wrongful Death Lawsuit?

 - What is the Most Common Cause of Wrongful Death?

 - Who gets the Money in a Wrongful Death Lawsuit?

 The Tennessee Code describes wrongful death as death that is caused by “the wrongful act, fault, or omission of another.”
 In the realm of personal injury law, individuals can file claims again another person, group of people, or an entity if their negligence resulted in the death of an innocent party.
 Wrongful death claims can be filed if the deceased died in an accident, or if they were injured in the accident and later died from their injuries.

-According to the statute of limitations laid out in Tennessee Code Section 28-3-104, surviving family members have up to 1 year following their loved one's death to file a wrongful death lawsuit on their behalf.
-This is a particularly short timeframe for filing a lawsuit, so as difficult as it is, we strongly encourage you to begin speaking to a lawyer as soon as possible.
+According to the statute of limitations laid out in Tennessee Code Section 28-3-104, surviving family members have up to 1 year following their loved one's death to file a civil wrongful death lawsuit on their behalf.
+This is a particularly short timeframe for filing a lawsuit, so as difficult as it is, we strongly encourage you to begin speaking to an accidental death lawyer as soon as possible.

 When filing a wrongful death lawsuit, surviving family members may be able to receive compensation on behalf of their loved one for the following damages:

 - Any pain and suffering that the victim experienced prior to their death

 - Medical expenses for treating your loved one prior to their death